chrislparks-stack/Elevator-System-Simulation/readme.md

 - **GUI Integration:**
     - **Log Area & Queue Area:** Updates these components in real time to display the elevator's activity and current request queue.

+## Assumptions
+### 1. Optimal Path & Request Handling
+- The elevator **prioritizes inside button requests** before processing other queued requests.
+This approach ensures that passengers inside the elevator have their requests satisfied first, minimizing their wait time.
+- The elevator **takes the shortest path** to complete the next queued request.
+If there are multiple requests in the queue, they are processed to minimize backtracking.
+- In the case where the elevator is in motion and a new request comes in that is on the current path and in the same direction, this new request is prioritized to optimize efficiency.

+### 2. Door Controls
+- Most elevators have buttons to **open or close doors manually**, as well as safety mechanisms to **prevent doors from closing if blocked**.
+These features were not implemented because the simulation has no mechanism to detect door states or control external physical inputs.
+- The doors in this program open and close automatically, with a wait time of **10 seconds** when servicing a floor.
+Additionally, if no inside button is pressed after 10 seconds, the elevator proceeds to the next request.

+### 3. Floor Indicators and Button Lights
+- Real elevators have **floor indicators** to show which floor the elevator is passing or currently on, as well as **light indicators** for pressed buttons.
+In this simulation, there is no graphical representation of these lights or indicators, as it focuses primarily on request handling and movement.
+- The floor number is logged in the log area, and the request queue is displayed in a separate queue area.
+These logs serve as a substitute for visual lights or indicators in a physical elevator.

+### 4. Safety Measures
+- **Safety mechanisms** are a critical component of real elevator systems, which include measures to handle situations like **malfunction, power loss, or system errors**.
+In this simulation, no safety features are implemented due to the lack of external sensors or physical control mechanisms.
+- This program does not simulate conditions such as **overloading**, **emergency stops**, or **fire safety** protocols, as there are no means to monitor or enforce these safety conditions within the code.

 ## Limitations
 - **No Physical Simulation:** The simulation does not involve any physical hardware or actual sensors, so it lacks features like weight sensors, emergency alarms, or safety stop buttons.